philzook58/philzook58.github.io/_posts/2023-05-08-egraph-ground-rewrite.md

 let () = Format.printf "%a" (Term.Map.pp Term.pp) e *)
 ```
 Start hashconsing those babies and now the `Term.t Term.Map.t` is basically an Int to Int map being used as a union find

+All of this can be cleaned up and done more efficiently, but these are the bones.
+LogTK includes a number of interesting and useful term indexing mechanisms.

 # Ok?